bdsmgeek/.com/shibari/me/README.md

 I want to know:

 - Injuries / Conditions / Physical / Mental Limitations - like:
+  - Inflammatory conditions or related, such as Crohn's disease, that may prevent you from taking NSAIDs (nonsteroidal anti-inflammatory drugs).
+  - Diabetes (higher risk of fainting, extremity circulation  loss)
   - Joint/ mobility issues
   - Nerve Damage / Issues
   - Relevant Medications